EXCLUSIVE-Taiwan probes alleged leak of classified reports, diplomatic cables

 President Tsai Ing-wen, whose ruling party is seeking to head off a challenge from opposition parties pledging friendlier ties with Beijing, has repeatedly warned of China's attempts to influence public opinion ahead of the vote.

-(Reporting By Yimou Lee; Editing by John Geddie, Lincoln Feast, William Maclean)
+(Reporting By Yimou Lee Editing by John Geddie, Lincoln Feast, William Maclean and Frances Kerry)

 ((yimou.lee@thomsonreuters.com; +886-2-8729-5122;))